HOW HBS BUFFALO STARTED

-As a result, the HBS Buffalo Club retained the excess funds locally, and began considering how to use them.
+As a result, the HBS Buffalo Club retained the excess funds locally and began considering how to use them.
 In time, an annual distribution procedure developed in which each moderator was allocated an amount, depending upon the Club’s current financial condition, to distribute to a WNY nonprofit of their choosing.
-Thru 2016, these distributions have gone to 90 organizations and totaled over $250,000.
+Thru 2020, these distributions have gone to 90 organizations and totaled over $500,000.

 THE NOT FOR PROFIT PROGRAM

 In late 2004, the first group of four NFP scholarship participants spoke very highly of their experience at HBS.
-Since the Club was limited to only four scholarships per year, we decided to begin our own, local Not For Profit Program.
+At that time, the Club was limited to only four scholarships per year.
+We decided to begin our own, local Not For Profit Program.
 It is management development in the nonprofit world, similar to the School programs, but far less expensive.
 The Not For Profit Program follows the 1951 mission to make available an inexpensive management development program for local participants.

 MANAGING HEALTH CARE DELIVERY PROGRAM